miptildar/Apache-Ignite-Cluster-EC2-deployment/README.md

-# Apache Ignit Cluster deployment in AWS cloud
+# Apache Ignite Cluster deployment in AWS cloud

 1. We are located at /home/ubuntu